What Injuries Qualify for Workers' Comp in Ohio?

 Why Claims Get Denied

-Late reporting of a workplace injury
+Late reporting of an injury or illness

 Employer disputes over whether it was work-related